liao0015/Android-App-Google-Map-Finder/README.md

 # Android-App-Google-Map-Finder

-Incorporating google map feature into android app Double click to zoom in
+1. Incorporating google map feature into android app.
+2. Double click to zoom in.